KamiAmiga/GameOff2023/README.md

 - old fashioned pen and paper

 ## How to play
-- Use arrow keys to move on the platforms
+- Use "Left" and "Right" keys to move on the platforms
-- Jump to the next scale plate with arrow key "Up" when you reach its border
+- Jump to the next scale plate with key "Up" when you reach its border
 - Shoot bullets towards your cursor with left mouse button
+- Store bonuses on one side of the balance with left mouse button.
+Those are left by the enemies when you kill them
+- Use the bonuses you've stored using "Down" key

-## Installation
+## Resources
-TBD
+I used some open source music and sound effects from GDevelop resources library and Pixabay :
+  - music Baltic Levity from GDevelop resources library
+  - sound effects Hit 3, Hit 5 and Woosh 1 from GDevelop resources library
+  - Waves sound from Pixabay